redact3dd/Minecraft-info-bot/README.md

 6. Run the `node .` command again and the bot will be up and running

 If you need help with the bot, join the [Discord server](https://discord.gg/sBMGYXh)

+## Contributing
+If you wish to contribute to this repository, please follow the indications in CONTRIBUTING.md

 ## Acknowledgments
 * Servers' info: [Minecraft Server Status](https://mcsrvstat.us/)